algolab-quantique/quantum-enigmas/documentation/source/enigmas/enigma4.rst

 ====================================
-Enigma 004 : The Monty Hall Exercice
+Enigma 004 : The Monty Hall Exercise
 ====================================

 The diamond you won has disappeared.
 Your search leads you to Monty Hall Manor, where Kettu has hidden your diamond in one of the three safes in front of you.
 If you choose the right safe, you can retrieve your diamond, otherwise Kettu will keep it forever.
 Can you determine the best approach to win to solving this enigma?